mdsalem17/ai-notebooks/README.md

 -

 ## Topics of Future Notebooks and Work
-* BigGAN - StyleGAN
 * GAN for Data Augmentation
-* U-Net for a biomedical imaging segmentation task
-* Pix2Pix - CycleGAN
+* BigGAN - StyleGAN - CycleGAN
 * GAN Controllable Generation - Conditional GAN
 * Converting NLP notebooks from Trax to Pytorch